dossist/moinmoin-memodump/README.md

 A simple [MoinMoin][] theme based on [Twitter Bootstrap][].
 Comes with responsive navbar and sidebar.

-You can create your own sidebar by creating a page called 'SideBar'.
+You can create your own sidebar by creating a page called `SideBar`.

 Tested with MoinMoin 1.9.7 on Python 2.7.5.